coderSathesBala/100-days-of-code/README.md

 This is my space to keep track of my 100 days of code challenge!

+Day 32 #100DaysOfCode

+Watched some of @YDKJS videos on YouTube, it's great to hear other people's opinions on JavaScript!

+Day 31 #100DaysOfCode

+Went to a @torontojs virtual event, it was amazing to hear @sinelanguage speak about being a developer for 20 years, he was very transparent and honest.
+It was one of the best tech talks I have ever been to!

 Day 30 #100DaysOfCode

 Did a lot of research on the importance of testing!